13588112254/littlefs/DESIGN.md

 <!-- pic here? -->

-4. Last but not least we have copy-on-write (COW) filesystems, such as btrfs and ZFS.
+4. Last but not least we have copy-on-write (COW) filesystems, such as [btrfs][btrfs] and [ZFS][zfs].
 These are very similar to other block based filesystems, but instead of updating block inplace, all updates are performed by creating a copy with the changes and replacing any references to the old block with our new block.
 This recursively pushes all of our problems upwards until we reach the root of our filesystem, which is often stored in a very small log.

    COW filesystems are interesting.
 They offer very similar performance to block based filesystems while managing to pull off atomic updates without